 Truly, the signs and symptoms of being an Internet addict differ from one person to another.
 This is because there is no set amount of time everyday that tells parents their children is an Internet addict.
 However, the warning signs mentioned above should give you an idea as to whether or not your child is one of them.

-Why You Should Act Now
+Why You Should Act Now When it comes in Internet Addiction Disorder

 Becoming an Internet addict has a number of negative consequences particularly on the emotional side.
 Most children and the teenagers have a problem with low self-esteem.
 Others eventually lack social skills because they would rather talk to people in the virtual world than the ones that they can interact with offline.
 Aside from the emotional impact, addiction to the Internet can also cause consequences physically.
 These include: